mattrussi/gitlab-com-runbooks/docs/runway/cloudsql_backup_restore.md

-# Restore/Backup Runway-managed CloudSQL
+# Restore/Backup Runway-managed Cloud SQL

 ## Backup

-All Runway-managed CloudSQL instance will have periodic backups.
+All Runway-managed Cloud SQL instances will have periodic backups.
 These backups are tested daily through restore and data validation jobs.

 Service owners may want to manually create a backup before performing a critical data migration.